-Through a study of the frequency of thermal extremes, the decrease in temperature and the rise in temperature continuously has a role in the effectiveness and activity of mechanical weathering through the expansion and contraction of rock minerals, or by increasing the crystal growth of deposited salts as a result of dehydration within the cracks and joints of rocks, which may lead to To the disintegration of rocks through the widening of the sizes of the cracks inside them (Abdul-Hussein, no year).
-We also need to know the degree of response of rocks to weathering, as the degree of response of rocks varies according to the homogeneity of minerals in the rock. for rays, as this effect is only a few inches within the underlayment.
+Through the study of the ancient climate the study area has been exposed to intermittent climatic periods, sometimes with a low temperature and other times with a high temperature.
+This, in turn, has a role in the effectiveness of mechanical weathering and its activity through expansion and contraction of rock minerals, or by increasing the crystal growth of deposited salts as a result of dehydration within the cracks and joints of rocks, which can lead to the disintegration of rocks through the widening of the sizes of cracks inside them (Abdul Hussein, no year).
+We also need to know the degree of response of the rock to weathering, as the degree of response of the rock varies according to the mineral homogeneity in the rock. for rays, as this effect does not exceed more than a few inches within the substratum.

-In the case of different rock-forming minerals, the degree of expansion and contraction is not homogeneous for the surface of the rock due to the different coefficient of expansion for each mineral in the rock, and this leads to varying rates of expansion and contraction. contraction.
-Occurrence of varying pressures and then separation in granular rocks (Abdul-Hussein, No year).
-If the element of heat is the main element for the occurrence of mechanical weathering processes, then the presence of thermal energy from solar radiation acquired by the rock is necessary, and this energy varies according to the angle of inclination of the sun's rays for each latitude, and through the study it becomes clear that the indicators of thermal extremism increase as we go south High thermal indices and decrease as we head north (high thermal indices decrease) with the exception of the Egyptian Delta, in which high thermal indices also rise in the summer and decrease in the winter.
+In the case of different rock-forming minerals, the degree of expansion and contraction is not at a homogeneous degree for the surface of the rock because of the different expansion coefficient for each mineral in the rocks, and this leads to varying rates of expansion and contraction.
+Occurrence of varying pressures and then separation in the rock granules (Abdul-Hussein ,no year).

+Hence, another question prompts us: What is the link between thermal extremes and mechanical weathering of rocks?
+Here, if the element of heat is the main element for the occurrence of mechanical weathering processes, then the presence of thermal energy from solar radiation acquired by the rock is necessary, and this energy varies according to the angle of inclination of the sun's rays for each latitude, and through the study it becomes clear that the indicators of thermal extremism increase as we go south High thermal indices) and decrease as we head north (high thermal indices decrease) with the exception of the Egyptian Delta, in which high thermal indices also rise in the summer and decrease in the winter.
 Here, a big difference occurs in the temperature range, which is the independent factor in the occurrence of mechanical weathering.
 Due to the continuation of the sun's rays, the values of the thermal ranges rise, especially if the situation is vertical, in addition to the heat accumulation resulting from the summer months, which affects the temperature rise in the south and its reflection on the values of Thermal range rates in the study area.
 Since the study area increases the continental climate whenever we go from the north to the inside of the region, this leads to a widening of the seasonal temperature range between the winter and summer seasons, and a widening of the daily temperature range, which increases the effectiveness of the mechanical weathering processes.

-2-Field Study to monitor the thermal variation of the surfaces of some ancient Egyptian monuments:
+2 -field study to monitor the thermal variation of the surfaces of some ancient Egyptian monuments:

 The field study aimed to find out the extent to which the rock retains and acquires temperature.
-The application was carried out in the temples of Kom Ombo and Philae to make some measurements, an attempt to know the extent to which the rock retains temperature and whether the rock loses its heat directly or not, and an attempt to understand the nature and heating of the rock in the field.
+The application was carried out in the temples of Kom Ombo and Philae to make some measurements, an attempt to know the extent to which the rock retains temperature and whether the rock loses its heat directly or not, and an attempt to understand the nature and heating of the rock in the field field.
 The locations of the samples were chosen, and the 4 in 1 Soil Survey instrument (Pic.
 1) was used to monitor the temperature of the rocks in the field at different location inside the two temples.